How to Recognize Spiritual Weeds in Your Life

 I recently spotted a delicate and lovely purple bloom on a plant that would look great in my gardens.
 I snapped a picture of this beauty on my Plant ID App only to discover it was a type of nightshade- an extremely invasive and poisonous perennial vine!

-It takes a discerning eye to spot a spiritual weed when we see it.
+Likewise, it takes a discerning eye to spot a spiritual weed when we see it.

 Discernment is a valuable tool to help us judge right from wrong.
 It is the perfect “app” to help us know exactly what we are looking at- weed or fruit.